oceanalbin/ColdWarArchive/ColdWar_Archive/README.md

 <summary>The Cold Race Concept</summary>
 <br>

-*Collect all the artefacts before the time runs out!* <br><br>
+*Collect all the artefacts before the time runs out!* <br>

+Collect the 7 Anti Propaganda artefacts from the chests distributed in the game, each chest contains a piece of information about the artefact.
 For the artefacts to use in the game I looked through the IISG for topics of the first part of the Cold war, such as the NATO and Warsaw Pact.
 <br>
-Collect the 7 Anti Propaganda artefacts from the chests distributed in the game, each chest contains a piece of information about the artefact.<br>

 | Tag | Data |
 |--|--|